Chinatown, Los Angeles

-Chinatown is a neighborhood in downtown Los Angeles, California, that became a commercial center for Chinese and other Asian businesses in Central Los Angeles in 1938.
+Chinatown is a neighborhood north of downtown Los Angeles, California, that became a commercial center for Chinese and other Asian businesses in Central Los Angeles in 1938.
 The area includes restaurants, shops, and art galleries, but also has a residential neighborhood with a low-income, aging population of about 7,800 residents.

 The original Chinatown developed in the late 19th century, and was demolished to make room for Union Station, the city's major ground-transportation center.
 This neighborhood and commercial center, referred to as "New Chinatown," opened for business in 1938.

+In 2026 the neighborhood was ranked the “coolest” in the US by Time Out.

 Geography and climate

 According to the Community Redevelopment Agency of the City of Los Angeles (CRA/LA), borders of (the current) Chinatown neighborhood are: